scitedotai/scite-extension/README.md

 `chart-type`: What type of chart you want to show for the Section Tally widget.
 Must be one of `bar`, `pie`, `donut`.
 Defaults to `null`.

+`use-test-env`: Set to `'true'` if you want to point to `staging.scite.ai`.
+Defaults to false.
+This should never be used in production.

 To pull the target DOI from a meta tag in the document rather than setting inline, you can use the syntax `meta:my_tag_name`.
 For example:

 ```